orangedsoft/RailsAutoCompleteHelper/README.md

 - Methods and self.methods, found by lines that begin with "def "
 - Properties, found by the schema information produced by the Annotate gem
 - Assocations, found by lines beginning with the various Rails association types
+- Scopes, found by lines beginning with "scope "

 # **Disclaimer**
 This is a very rudimentary autocomplete app used for internal purposes.
 There are many limitations including: